rjohnsen/threathunting-book/content/part-2/ingesting-logs.md

 ## Installing necessary Python libraries

-Create a file named "requirements.txt", then add the following into it:
+To communicate with OpenSearch, we need a Python package that simplifies our work—__opensearch-py__ is the library for that.
+We also need a package to handle date and time operations more easily, for which we’ll use __pendulum__.
+Instead of installing each package manually using `pip`, we’ll create a file named `requirements.txt` and add the following lines:

 ```bash
 opensearch-py
 pendulum
 ```

-Install the requiements by:
+This allows us to install all the required packages at once with the following command:

 ```bash
 pip install -r requirements.txt